-I am a computer scientist by training.
 I carried out my doctoral research at the Department of Computing, Imperial College London, in the United Kingdom.
 I studied under the supervision of Prof. Susan Eisenbach and Prof. Sophia Drossopoulou as part of the SLURP group and Distributed Software Engineering Group (2004 to 2008).

 I was a researcher at, and partly funded by, the AETHER project, part of the EU’s Future and Emerging Technologies programme, studying self-adaptive embedded systems for pervasive computing (2005 to 2008).